emmanuelfwerr/BDM/README.md

 - `visualize.py` - Import all data from Exploitation Zone and create simple KPI dashboard in localhost using Dash and Plotly
 - `test_visuals.ipynb` - Testing KPI visualizations in Jupyter Notebook
 - `run.sh` - shell script to run all P2 files in correct sequence and produce KPI hasboard in localhost
-- `opendata_collect.py` - Check if Temporal Landing is up to date... if not, collect necessary data from OpenDataBCN (P1)
-- `opendata_persist.py` - Export all OpenDataBCN data from Temporal Landining to Persistent Landing (P1)
-- `update_landing.sh` - shell script to run all P1 files in correct sequence
 - `bdm_env.yml` - environment yaml file

 ### Instructions to Run